 - understanding of key tasks, duties, the support provided and the goals for the induction period.

 Employers should carry out a formal induction process for a number of important reasons:

-- it reduces anxiety and enables the employee to settle down in the job more easily and rapidly
+- it reduces anxiety and enables the employee to settle into their new role more easily and rapidly

-- it helps the newcomer develop a loyalty with working colleagues and with the employer
+- it helps the newcomer develop a rapport with working colleagues and with the employer

-- it forms the basis for mutual respect between the employee and the employer and is the foundation of good human relations, developing in the employee a pride in the organisation
+- it forms the basis for mutual respect between the employee and the employer and is the foundation of good working relationships

 - it ensures that all the relevant paperwork is collected from the employee

-- it gives the employer the written proof that new employees are aware of the rules and procedures and of their obligations under the working time legislation; and
+- it provides the employer with written proof that new employees are aware of the rules and procedures and of their obligations under the working time legislation; and

 - it ensures that employers comply with the relevant statutory obligations in respect of safety regulations and safe systems of working.

 An induction programme should be provided for all employees, full and part-time, contractors, transferred employees, and so on.
 Depending on the number of people involved and the feasibility of having people away from their positions at the same time, this could be a one-on-one session or a more formal classroom approach.
 It is critical to provide induction as close to the employee's start date as possible.
 It is also critical to keep a record of induction topics and the date of completion, both of which must be signed by the employee.

 Planning an induction is an important part of the onboarding process for any new employee.
 Although planning an induction programme takes time the first time, the same material can be used repeatedly in the future with little time required to update it.
 Try to vary the programme so that people are not bored or spend long periods of time being talked at.
 Any activity involving risk should be preceded by appropriate health and safety training.